 If you acquire a building with either lead or galvanized plumbing, it is better to make a change to more reliable materials, so you are safe instead of sorry.
 Replacing lead or galvanized plumbing is the best way to prevent a water main leak and save yourself from future damage and an emergency condition.
 Additionally, pay attention and have possible leaks investigated immediately.
 A water main leak caught early may be remediated with less-expensive maintenance work.

 Worried that your water main may be on the brink of disaster?
-Contact Balkan Plumbing and we will evaluate it for you.
+Contact Balkan Sewer And Water Main and we will evaluate it for you.
 Our fast service and courteous water main leak professionals will help bring peace of mind and avoid your next water main leak.
-Balkan Plumbing is properly licensed, bonded, and insured and will quickly and accurately handle all your water main leak and sewer repair needs.
+Balkan Sewer And Water Main is properly licensed, bonded, and insured and will quickly and accurately handle all your water main leak and sewer repair needs.